Tutorial

 Memory Management

 Each MCP server runs as a separate process, consuming memory independently.
-A typical Node.js MCP server uses 30-80 MB of RAM.
-With 10 servers, that's 300-800 MB - significant on machines with 8 GB RAM.
+A typical Node.js MCP server uses 30-80 MB of RAM at idle, and heavy servers like Puppeteer use 120-300 MB.
+With 10 servers, expect 400-800 MB total memory usage.
+See the how many servers guide for detailed memory benchmarks per server.

 Strategies for managing memory with many servers:

-• Prefer lightweight servers: Python-based servers using FastMCP tend to use less memory than equivalent Node.js servers for simple tasks.
+• Prefer lightweight servers: Python-based servers using FastMCP typically use 20-35 MB, less than equivalent Node.js servers.

 Startup Order and Dependencies

 MCP clients typically start all configured servers in parallel.
-This can be an issue if Server B depends on Server A being ready (e.g., a server that depends on a database server).
-Most clients don't support explicit startup ordering, so handle dependencies at the server level:
+This can be an issue if Server B depends on Server A being ready (for example, a custom server that depends on a database server also being configured).
+Most clients do not support explicit startup ordering, so handle dependencies at the server level:

-• Retry on startup: Have servers retry their connections during initialization instead of failing immediately.
+• Retry on startup: Have servers retry their external connections during initialization with exponential backoff instead of failing immediately.

-• Lazy connections: Don't connect to external services until the first tool call that needs them.
+• Lazy connections: Do not connect to databases or APIs until the first tool call that needs them.
+Return the tool listing immediately.

 Recommended Server Combinations